NAFA WeChat Account

 • Qualifications equivalent to any of the above

-The EAE is open to graduating GCE O-Level students, final-year Nitec and Higher Nitec students from the Institute of Technical Education, IP or IB Year 4 students.
+The EAE is open to graduating GCE O-Level students, final-year Nitec and Higher Nitec students from the Institute of Technical Education and graduating Integrated Programme (IP)/International Baccaularette (IB) Year 4 students.

 Applicants to:

-• Submit Portfolio for courses under the Faculty of Art & Design (3D Design/Design & Media/ Fashion Studies/Fine Art) (No Admission Test for EAE)
+2. Submit Portfolio for programmes under the Faculty of Art & Design by 14 July 2025 online here (3D Design/Design & Media/ Fashion Studies/Fine Art).
+There is no Admission Test for EAE.

-• Submit Personal Statement and Testimonial for Diploma in Arts Management
+3. Submit Personal Statement for Diploma in Arts Management by 14 July 2025 online here.
+Submission of a Testimonial is optional.

 Offer and Acceptance

-• Applicants will receive notification of the application outcome via email.
+• Applicants will receive notification of the application outcome via email from 31 July to 14 August 2025.
 Successful applicants should confirm acceptance of their offers by the deadline stipulated

-• Applicants who accept their offers at this stage will be guaranteed a place, as long as they meet the criteria stated under Entry Requirement for each course
+• Applicants who accept their offers at this stage will be guaranteed a place, as long as they meet the criteria stated under Entry Requirement for each programme

 Withdrawal